 - Most NEET aspirants are Biology enthusiasts, if you want an edge over others, strengthen your Physics section as it the trickiest usually

-- Rigorous practising – This goes without saying, if you aim at clearing NEET with a good score, you must have exhaustive practice sessions.
+- Rigorous practicing – This goes without saying, if you aim at clearing NEET with a good score, you must have exhaustive practice sessions.
 Seek online assistance, watch videos, get your concepts cleared, solve more and more questions.
 MTG publications offer Objective questions for NEET, go through that.
 Solve online modules, take up mock tests, solve new questions, sample paper questions etc. The market is swamped with some good books which have collated previous years’ NEET question papers, chapter-wise, topic-wise from over 20 years, solve them.

 - Learn and get accustomed to effective time management strategies.
 This comes when one solves papers in ideal exam scenarios.